 The moderately rugged Mina Sauk Falls loop trail takes visitors to the state's tallest waterfall.
 In wet weather, Mina Sauk Falls drops 132 feet down a series of rocky volcanic ledges into a clear, rock-bottom pool at the base.
 In any weather, this trail offers spectacular views of the state's deepest valley to the west, which has up to 700 feet of vertical relief between the creek and the tops of the mountains crowding in on all sides.
 Below, the crystal-clear Taum Sauk Creek flows the length of the park.
 With its undeveloped watershed, this creek has been recognized as a State Outstanding Resource Water for its aesthetic and scientific value.

 One mile below the falls along the Taum Sauk Section of the Ozark Trail lies Devil's Tollgate.
-This eight-foot-wide passage takes visitors through 50 feet of volcanic rhyolite standing 30 feet high.
+This 8-foot-wide passage takes visitors through 50 feet of volcanic rhyolite standing 30 feet high.
 The Ozark Trail continues on to nearby Johnson's Shut-Ins State Park, covering a total of 12.8 miles, providing solitude and scenery to hikers and backpackers.
-NOTE: Because of construction taking place in the valley, the Ozark Trail through Johnson's Shut-Ins State Park is closed.
 The 33-mile Taum Sauk Section is part of the Ozark Trail, which will eventually connect St. Louis with the Ozark Highlands Trail in Arkansas.